Justin Kluivert: Bournemouth

 On 23 June 2023, Premier League club Bournemouth announced the signing of Kluivert for an undisclosed fee, reported to be around €11 million + €1.5 million in add-ons.
 On 12 August, he made his debut for the club, as a substitute, in a 1–1 league draw at home to West Ham United.

 On 1 November 2023, Kluivert scored his first goal for Bournemouth in a 2–1 loss to Liverpool in the fourth round of the EFL Cup.
 On 25 November, he scored his first Premier League goal, in a 3–1 victory away at Sheffield United.
 By doing so, Kluivert became just the third player, after Florin Răducioiu and Stevan Jovetić, to score in every Big Five league, and the first to score in every Big Five league as well as the Eredivisie.

 On 30 November 2024, Kluivert became the first player to score a hat-trick of penalties in a Premier League match, as Bournemouth defeated Wolverhampton Wanderers 4–2.
 It was the first time in 67 years that the feat had been achieved in the English top division since Ken Barnes for Manchester City in 1957, and the fourth time ever.

 On 18 January 2025, Kluivert scored another hat-trick, this time in open-play, as Bournemouth defeated Newcastle United 4–1, ending the latter's nine-game winning streak and stopping them from breaking their club record for the most consecutive wins.
-His outstanding performance earned him the EA SPORTS Player of the Month award, making him the second Bournemouth player to claim the award, after scoring five goals and providing two assists in the month.
+His outstanding performance earned him the EA SPORTS Player of the Month award, making him the second Bournemouth player after Dominic Solanke to claim the award, after scoring five goals and providing two assists in the month.
+Kluivert finished the 2024–25 season with a personal-best return of 13 goals in all competitions and was named Bournemouth's Junior Player of the Season.

+In January 2026, Bournemouth announced that Kluivert would undergo knee surgery after sustaining an injury against Arsenal.
+He returned to action later that season in the last home match against Manchester City.

 International career

 At the 2016 Under 17 Euros in Azerbaijan, Kluivert played throughout the tournament in which the Netherlands reached the semi-finals.

 Kluivert earned his first call-up to the senior team in March 2018 for the friendlies against England and Portugal.
 He made his debut on 26 March in a 3–0 win over the reigning European champions Portugal at the Stade de Genève, replacing Memphis Depay for the final 12 minutes of the match.

+On 27 May 2026, Kluivert was named in the Netherlands' squad for the 2026 FIFA World Cup.